S3ler/CMqttSnForwarder/README.md

 What does not work yet:
 automatically choice of MQTT-SN Gateway (we need a SearchGW and parsing prodecure) loading from configurationfile
-// TODO tests with multiple message (at the moment there is only one message send)
 // find out maximum rating for networks
 // der trick ist: obwohl in C implementiert kann man C++ google test framework nutzen, man muss nur zur vergleichbarkeit
 // alles es eine Frage der Netzwerkabstraction